 - Easy finds himself in a similar situation with Lightning towards the end of the film.
 Lightning's plane plows into the ground and explodes.

-- He doesn't directly address Coulson or his corpse, but in The Avengers, after Coulson is killed by Loki while trying to defend Thor, Tony Stark angrily calls him an idiot while clearly holding back tears when Steve finds Tony brooding at the spot where Coulson died a half an hour or so after his death.
+- He doesn't directly address Coulson or his corpse, but after Coulson is killed by Loki while trying to defend Thor, Tony Stark angrily calls him an idiot while clearly holding back tears when Steve finds Tony brooding at the spot where Coulson died a half an hour or so after his death.

 - Katniss does this with Peeta in The Hunger Games.